Pitrified/laife/README.md

 * Building
 * Tool
 * Terrain
+    - A terrain is an entire section of map
+    - Default background is grass
+    - When building the prompt, the area of each type of terrain is calculated and described

 Game logic is dynamic:
 given a mission, the player decides which tool to use, and where to go to use it.